-Represent art educators from each of the six job-alike groups: Elementary, Middle Level, Secondary, Higher Education, Museum Education, and Supervision/Administration.
+Represent art educators from each of the seven job-alike groups: Elementary, Middle Level, Secondary, Higher Education, Preservice, Supervision/Administration, and Museum Education.

 Vice Presidents (4)

-Represent art educators from each of the four geographic regions: Pacific, Western, Southeastern, and Eastern.
+Represent art educators from each of the four geographic regions: Eastern, Pacific, Southeastern, and Western.
 Act as the Coordinating Board for Delegates Assembly.

 Five individual Board members represent each member of the Association: three Presidents, one Division Director, and one Vice President.
 Members can directly influence decisions affecting NAEA through these representatives.